renovate-bot/khulnasoft-lab-_-vulx/docs/docs/compliance/compliance.md

 ## Built-in compliance

-Trivy has a number of built-in compliance reports that you can asses right out of the box. to specify a built-in compliance report, select it by ID like `vul --compliance <compliance_id>`.
+Vul has a number of built-in compliance reports that you can asses right out of the box. to specify a built-in compliance report, select it by ID like `vul --compliance <compliance_id>`.

 For the list of built-in compliance reports, please see the relevant section: